bmeurant/technical-docs/software-architecture/observability/monitoring.md

 ### Instrumentation

 Instrumentation is the **how** of monitoring.
 It is the process of integrating code into an application to generate the telemetry data (metrics, logs, and traces) that monitoring systems consume.
 Meaningful monitoring is impossible without effective instrumentation.
+In cloud-native environments, this is often handled by deploying collection agents using the [[sidecar]] pattern.

 #### The Rise of OpenTelemetry
 Historically, instrumentation was often done using vendor-specific agents or libraries, leading to vendor lock-in. **[[opentelemetry|OpenTelemetry]] (OTel)** emerged as a CNCF standard to solve this problem by providing a unified framework for all telemetry data.